-The LR-2000 reader requires cables with particular specifications.
-If the installation will use separate cables from the reader to the power supply, and from the reader to the reader input panel, use these specifications -
+The LR-3000 reader requires cables with particular specifications.
+If the installation will use separate cables from the reader to the power supply, and from the reader input panel, use these specifications -

 Power cable: 18 gauge, 2 conductors, stranded wire, color-coded insulation, overall 100% shielded, high quality.